leonstel/leonstel.github.io/blogs/gmap2.md

 - No two different maps could be shown at the same time

-In one of the next posts the `GoogleMapsInstance` will be complemented by the `MapBase` to harvest even more advantages to quickly create new Custome Map Components.
+In one of the next posts the `GoogleMapsInstance` will be complemented by the `MapBase` to harvest even more advantages to quickly create new Custom Map Components.

 #### In Practice